Crafting ideas

 photo source: etsy.com

 And while we're on the subject of simplicity, I think I've found the simplest option.
-All you have to do is find that one piece of wood that will make up for all the aesthetic artifice of a classic lamp in design and colour.
+You just need to find that one piece of wood that will make up for all the aesthetic artifice of a classic lamp in design and color.

 luminaires